pantheon-systems/composer-scaffold/README.md

 inside of another project.
 Therefore, if you use `composer/installers` to place Drupal modules inside the directory `web/modules/contrib`, then you cannot also use `composer/installers` to place files such as `index.php` and `robots.txt` into the `web` directory.
-The drupal-scaffold plugin was created to work around this limitation.
+The composer-scaffold plugin was created to work around this limitation.